-They have over forty years experience and pride themselves on a reputation of high quality books.
+They have over forty years of experience and pride themselves on a reputation of high-quality books.

 Although they have extended to a double building, it’s crammed floor to ceiling full of books that can be found almost anywhere!
 So, watch your step.

 Opening times: 10 am – 5 pm, seven days a week.